vp777/Rowhammer/1.THP Rowhammer/README.md

 <pre>
-  -s SIZE               allocate SIZE MB buffer for testing (default is 2 MB) -o output_file,       path to the output file, default is stdout -c CHANNELS           number of active channels in motherboard (default is 1) -d DIMMS              number of dimms per channel, 0=disabled,1=enabled (default is 1) -r RANKS              number of ranks per dimm (default is 2)
+  -s SIZE               allocate SIZE MB buffer for testing (default is 2 MB) -o OUTPUT_FILE,       path to the output file, default is stdout -c CHANNELS           number of active channels in motherboard (default is 1) -d DIMMS              number of dimms per channel, 0=disabled,1=enabled (default is 1) -r RANKS              number of ranks per dimm (default is 2)